 In daily life, we are often overloaded by multiple competing stimuli and tasks.
 To function efficiently, we use mechanisms of attention to selectively process the most relevant sensory information and juggle our cognitive processing resources amongst the most important tasks.
 Our research focuses on understanding these attentional mechanisms using behavior, eye tracking, and event-related potentials (ERPs).

-We are part of the Cognitive and Brain Sciences program at Binghamton University, State University of New York.
+We are part of the Cognitive and Brain Sciences program at State University of New York (SUNY) at Binghamton.
 We are very fortunate to have excellent facilities with state-of-the-art equipment for our research.
 Our brand new laboratory has been custom built for us to conduct our research.
 We are very excited to grow!
+We are currently funded by an CAREER award from the National Science Foundation.

 We are interested in a variety of topics related to visual perception and cognitive control.
 Specific areas of research include: